All Episodes

 He was in Missouri.

-He was on one of his recess speaking tours, and I think he was in St. Louis.
+He was on one of his recess speaking tours, and he happened to be scheduled to make an address.

 So I said, sure.

-I took the uh opportunity this occasion to just try to learn as much as I could about the court from Justice Scalia.
+I took the opportunity this occasion to just try to learn as much as I could about the court from Justice Scalia.

-And the one thing that I recall, and I've mentioned this to you, and I've never forgotten it and I never will.
+And the one thing that I recall, and I've mentioned this to you, and I've never forgotten it, and I never will.

 I was under, I guess, some misunderstandings, misconceptions about how the court works.